tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Discussion
  - **does molecular mimicry result from inherent degeneracy in TCR binding mode (promiscuity) or a structural equivalence between pMHC surfaces presented for TCR recognition? kind of both but seems to lean towards structural equivalence with hotspot mimicry (small number of key residues in TCR binding site rather than high-affinity structural affinity inwhich all binding features would need to be replicated)**, perhaps helps explain why it has been difficult to incriminate specific individual infections in autoimmune disease development (degeneracy in crossreactivity?)
 # T cell receptor β variable gene polymorphism predicts immune-related adverse events during checkpoint blockade immunotherapy
- - TCRB and TRBV gene polymorphisms implicated in autoimmunity, perhaps irAEs too
+ - TRBV gene polymorphisms implicated in autoimmunity, perhaps irAEs too
  - find TRBV allele haplotype protective against severe irAEs
+ - **T-cells with autoreactive TCRs that escape thymic negative selection and persist as deactivated T-cells in the periphery may be re-activated by ICIs to mediate irAEs**
+ - **perhaps ICIs reduce efficacy of thymic negative selection, but doesn't that occur in infancy?**
 # T cell receptor repertoire as a predictor of immune-related adverse events in renal cell carcinoma
  - median proportion of top 10 unique reads in TCR repertoire higher in more severe irAEs (grade 3 vs. grade 2) in RCC patients receiving ICB, so **more clonal repertoire with more severe irAEs**
- -
 # T cell repertoire analysis and metrics of diversity and clonality
  - **TCRαβ heterodimer disulfide linked, each chain has constant and variable domain, 3 CDRs per chain so CDR1-3 α and β**
  - **CDR3 product of junctional diversity, most variable**